 Big Rock #2: Discipleship

-Helping another grow as a follower of Jesus can feel daunting.
-It can seem ambiguous, and yet at the same time, like there is a “right way” of doing “it.”
+Helping another grow as a follower of Jesus is life giving.
+It can also feel ambiguous — like there is a “right way” of doing “it.”

 As we sat in planning, we decided we needed to identify clearly a discipleship process for ourselves and for the people we lead.
 Even though there was not a perfect formula, we could still give a path to follow.